tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

   a convenient way to access the underlying sequence of code units being transcoded.
 - Memory safety is important.
-Ensuring that the Unicode part of the standard library is as meory safe as possible should be a priority.
+Ensuring that the Unicode part of the standard library is as memory safe as possible should be a priority.

 ## A note about P1629